-It is unclear when Songtsen Gampo sent his minister Tonmi Sambhota to learn Sanskrit.
-He studied in Kashmir, from the tutors Lipikara and Devavidyasimha.
-When Tonmi Sambhota returned to Tibet, he developed a script for writing the Tibetan language, based on the Indian Brahmi and Gupta scripts.
-Consequently, he translated The Tough Mystery texts into Tibetan.
+It is uncertain when Tonmi Sambhota, Songtsen Gampo’s minister, went to Kashmir to learn Sanskrit.
+He studied under Lipikara and Devavidyasimha and developed a Tibetan script based on the Indian Brahmi and Gupta scripts.
+He then translated The Tough Mystery texts into Tibetan.

-According to A. F. Rudolf Hoernle (Manuscript Remains of Buddhist Literature Found in Eastern Turkistan), the Tibetan script was developed primarily from the Khotanese adaptation of the Indian Upright Gupta script.
-This is inferred from the Tibetan and Khotanese scripts employing similar manners for indicating initial and long vowels and for placing vowels in the order of their alphabets.
-These manners differ significantly from those used in most other Indian-derived scripts.
+According to A. F. Rudolf Hoernle, the Tibetan script was primarily developed from the Khotanese adaptation of the Indian Upright Gupta script.
+This is evident in the similar manners employed by the Tibetan and Khotanese scripts to indicate initial and long vowels and place vowels in the order of their alphabets, which differ significantly from other Indian-derived scripts.

-The Tibetan Emperor built two temples in the city of Kyishoe, later known as Lhasa.
-He built Potala Palace on top of red hill.
-To house the two Buddha images brought by his Nepali and Chinese wives.
-Ramoche Tsuglagkang was constructed for the Nepali statue and Rasa Trulnang Tsuglagkang (Ra-sa ‘phrul-snang tsug-lag-khang), later called the Jokang, for the Chinese one.
-For security reasons, the location of the two statues was interchanged during the next generation.
+The Tibetan ruler erected two Buddhist temples in the metropolis of Kyishoe, which later became known as Lhasa.
+He constructed the Potala Palace atop the crimson hill.
+To accommodate the two Buddha sculptures brought by his wives from Nepal and China.
+The Ramoche Tsuglagkang was built for the Chinese statue, while the Rasa Trulnang Tsuglagkang subsequently known as the Jokang, was built for the Nepalese statue.
+Due to security concerns, the positions of the two sculptures were switched in the following generation.

-During this period, Songtsen Gampo further extended the Tibetan Empire to parts of northern Burma and, in 640, to Nepal as well.
-This was the origin of the Tibetan family clans in Nepal of Tsang, Lama, Sherpa, and Tamang.
-In 643, the Tibetan Empire further expanded as Legmi, more commonly known in Tibetan as Li Migkya, the last ruler of Zhang-zhung, submitted and Zhang-zhung became a vassal state.
+During this era, Songtsen Gampo expanded the Tibetan Empire to northern Burma and, in 640, to Nepal as well.
+This marked the inception of Tibetan family clans in Nepal such as Tsang, Lama, Sherpa, and Tamang.
+In 643, the Tibetan Empire grew further as Legmi, more commonly known in Tibetan language as Li Migkya, the final ruler of Zhang-zhung, surrendered, and Zhang-zhung became a subordinate state.

-Citing traditional Tibetan sources, Namkhai Norbu (Necklace of Gzi) relates that Songtsen Gampo’s initial relations with Zhang-zhung were peaceful.
-In fact, the Tibetan ruler’s first wife was King Li Migkya’s daughter Li Tigmen (Li Thig-dman), for whom he gave in exchange his sister as wife to the Zhang-zhung king.
-The Zhang-zhung princess brought with her to the Yarlung court many aspects of Bon culture.
-In 643, however, Songtsen Gampo attacked and conquered Zhang-zhung and had King Li Migkya killed.
+Referring to traditional Tibetan sources, Namkhai Norbu’s Necklace of Gzi states that Songtsen Gampo’s first interactions with Zhang-zhung were amicable.
+In reality, the Tibetan ruler’s initial wife was King Li Migkya’s daughter Li Tigmen (Li Thig-dman), for whom he offered his sister as a wife to the Zhang-zhung king.
+The Zhang-zhung princess carried with her many aspects of Bon culture to the Yarlung court.
+However, in 643, Songtsen Gampo invaded and conquered Zhang-zhung, having King Li Migkya executed.

-Taking advantage of the good relations between Tibet and China, Songtsen Gampo, in 645, sent a request to the Tang Emperor and subsequently built a temple on Wutaishan (Ri-bo rtse-lnga), the five-peaked sacred mountain of the Buddha-figure Manjushri in present-day Shanxi Province.
+Using the friendly ties between Tibet and China, Songtsen Gampo requested the Tang Emperor in 645 and subsequently erected a temple on Wutaishan (Ri-bo rtse-lnga), the five-peaked sacred mountain of the Buddha-figure Manjushri in present-day Shanxi Province.

-In 648, the Chinese Emperor Taizong sent a good-will mission to the Indian Emperor Harsha (r.
+In 648, the Chinese Emperor Taizong dispatched a goodwill delegation to the Indian Emperor Harsha (r.
 606 – 647).
-When the mission arrived, Harsha had already passed away and had been succeeded by Arjuna, his minister.
-Arjuna was intolerant of Buddhism, and accordingly, had most of the Chinese mission killed.
-The survivors fled to Nepal and sought Tibetan help there.
-Subsequently, the Tibetan armies invaded and defeated Arjuna in Bihar.
-This defeat was not recorded, however, in Indian histories.
-Songtsen Gampo died shortly thereafter in 649.
+However, by the time the delegation arrived, Harsha had already passed away, and his minister Arjuna had taken over.
+Arjuna was intolerant of Buddhism and thus ordered the execution of most of the Chinese delegation.
+The survivors fled to Nepal and sought Tibetan aid.